 Plastered across the news though are plenty of examples of bribery, corruption and fraud.
 People and corporations exploiting opportunities for individual gain and significant cost to others.

-recent issues with a fund managed as a kind of pyramid scheme with hundreds of millions being plundered.
+Weak enforcement of regulation and controls around these sorts of activities have enabled things like the Parmalat scandal, ENRON, the recent issues with a fund managed as a kind of pyramid scheme with hundreds of millions being plundered.
 Articles like: bbc news really bring it home.

+So what would it mean to be more of a citizen?
+Our friend wikipedia gives us some insights: Citizenship and of course also a bit of a role model.
 "Active citizenship" is the philosophy that citizens should work towards the betterment of their community through economic participation, public service, volunteer work, and other such efforts to improve life for all citizens.

 I think that the key thing to emphasise there is to improve life for all citzens.